opendocsg/slw-judgments-backfill/2014_SGHC_124/report.md

 Following the conviction, the trial judge sentenced both the Applicant and Pang to death on 4 February 2010.

 10     Both the Applicant and Pang appealed against their conviction and sentence.
 Their appeal was heard and dismissed by the Court of Appeal on 22 February 2011.
-In its written grounds, the court stated that the Applicant had failed to rebut the presumption of knowledge under s 18(2) of the MDA: _Pang Siew Fum & another v Public Prosecutor_ [2011] SGCA 5 at [83] – [99].
+In its written grounds, the court stated that the Applicant had failed to rebut the presumption of knowledge under s 18(2) of the MDA: _Pang Siew Fum & another v Public Prosecutor_ <span class="citation">[2011] SGCA 5</span> at [83] – [99].

 11     On 14 November 2012, Parliament passed the Misuse of Drugs (Amendment) Act 2012 (Act No. 30 of 2012) (“the Amendment Act”).
 The Amendment Act introduced a new s 33B into the MDA with effect from 1 January 2013.
 The following parts of s 33B are relevant to this application: